proycon/LaMachine/README.md

 made possible through [Vagrant](https://vagrantup.com) and [VirtualBox](https://virtualbox.org).
 The local installation variant uses virtualenv with some custom extensions.

-LaMachine uses [Debian](https://www.debian.org) as primary Linux distribution (for virtualisation and containerisation), but derivatives like Ubuntu and certain other distributions such as RHEL, CentOS, Fedora and Arch Linux are also supported (though may be unsupported by a minority of participating software).
+LaMachine uses [Debian](https://www.debian.org) as primary Linux distribution (for virtualisation and containerisation), we generally support the following platforms (but certain participating software may not support all!):

+ * Debian 9 (stretch) - *This is the primary platform and the only one for which ALL participating software is guaranteed to work*
+ * Ubuntu 18.04 LTS
+ * Ubuntu 16.04 LTS
+ * Ubuntu 14.04 LTS - *Being phased out and not recommended*
+ * CentOS 7 / RedHat Enterprise Linux 7
+ * Fedora 27
+ * Arch Linux
+ * Mac OS X 10.13 (High Sierra) - *Limited support only!
+No webservices/applications.
+Various optional software will not support Mac OS X either*

 Initially, the user executes a ``bootstrap.sh`` script that acts as a single point of entry for all flavours.
 It will automatically download LaMachine and create the necessary configuration files for your LaMachine build, guiding you